Martin John Amos: Bishop of Davenport

 On October 12, 2006, Pope Benedict XVI appointed Amos as the eighth bishop of the Diocese of Davenport.
 He was installed by Archbishop Jerome Hanus on November 20, 2006, with Archbishop Pietro Sambi present, at St. John Vianney Church in Bettendorf, Iowa.

 Two days before Amos assumed office, the diocese filed for Chapter 11 Bankruptcy protection.
 As a result of the bankruptcy, the diocese was forced to sell off property, including the bishop's residence, to pay for a financial settlement to sexual abuse victims.
 Amos had previously requested a small fixer-upper house to live in, believing the bishop's residence too big for him.
-The diocese sold the chancery building, the St. Vincent Center, and the surrounding property to St. Ambrose University in May 2009.
-In March 2010, the diocese bought back the St. Vincent Center and five acres of land.
-A $22 million capital campaign was also initiated in 2009 to replenish diocesan finances and to provide the finances for other projects.

 In 2007, Amos announced that the board of trustees of St. Ambrose University had decided to remove the name of Bishop Gerald O'Keefe from the school library.
 O'Keefe had covered up sexual abuse crimes by priests in the diocese.
-On July 1, 2010, the diocese re-established Catholic Charities.
-The organization was initially introduced into the diocese in 1929 by Bishop Henry Rohlman, but discontinued in 1968.
+In 2010, the diocese re-established the diocesan branch of Catholic Charities.
+The organization was introduced into the diocese in 1929 by Bishop Henry Rohlman, but was discontinued in 1968.

+The diocese sold the chancery building, the St. Vincent Center, and the surrounding property to St. Ambrose University in 2009.
+A $22 million capital campaign was also initiated in 2009 to replenish diocesan finances and to provide the finances for other projects.
+In 2010, the diocese bought back the St. Vincent Center and five acres of land from St. Ambrose.